ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

 You can add `version=1.1` to the `Content-Type` header to support the distinction between `ContentQuery` and `LocationQuery` instead of `Query` which implicitly looks only for content items.

-The following examples search for `article` and `news` typed content items everywhere or for content items of all types directly under Location `123`.
+The following examples search for `article` and `news` typed content items everywhere or for content items of all types directly under location `123`.
 All those content items must be in the `standard` section.

 === "XML"